Felony and Misdemeanor Election Crimes in the Michigan.

 - Soliciting something of value from a candidate in exchange for a vote.

-- Threatening to discharge an employee in an effort to influence that person’s vote.
+- Threatening to discharge an employee to influence that person’s vote.

-- Hiring or causing a motor vehicle to pick up voters for transportation to a polling station, unless the voters are unable to transport themselves.
+- Hiring or causing a motor vehicle to pick up voters for transportation to a polling station, unless the voters cannot transport themselves.

-- A person shall not, while the polls are open on an election day, solicit votes in a polling place or within 100 feet from an entrance to the building in which a polling place is located.
+- While the polls are open on election day, a person shall not solicit votes in a polling place or within 100 feet of an entrance to the building in which a polling place is located.

 - Participating in a meeting of more than two persons, other than immediate family members, at which time an absent voter ballot is being voted.

-Various Felony Election Crimes Punishable by Prison Time
+Various Felony Election Law Crimes Punishable by Prison Time

 - Influencing or attempting to influence a person’s vote by bribery, menace, or other corrupt means.